 Line 24 mentions magickal weapons.
 In the case of Malkuth, those are the Circle and the Triangle.
 Triangle is the place in which the Spirit manifests itself, according to magician’s will, while the Circle, roughly speaking, represents magician’s protection.
-Manifestation is the final goal of creation, the most dense form and representation of an idea in the solid, material form.
+Manifestation is the final goal of creation, the densest form and representation of an idea in the solid, material form.
 Therefore, these weapons were attributed to Malkuth with a reason.
 We could say that protection, as an idea, finds its justification in it.
-Circle of protection must be concrete and firm, or otherwise it won’t be a good protection.
+Circle of protection must be concrete and firm, or otherwise, it won’t be a good protection.

 In a similar fashion try to solve the other “riddles”.
 The last one, sterility, refers to what Malkuth is not.
-And that is bareness, impossibility of manifestation etc.
+And that is bareness, the impossibility of manifestation etc.

 I hope that after all this it is clearer for you what Malkuth is.
 Now, we have a tremendous work in front of us, and that is to recognize places where we can find Malkuth.
-Only in that way Qabalah can demonstrate certain purpose and you will turn a dogma into a true map that you can safely travel by, and experience what it refers to.
+Only in that way Qabalah can demonstrate the certain purpose and you will turn a dogma into a true map that you can safely travel by, and experience what it refers to.
 Let us emphasize this: Qabalah in itself does not explain how, as much as it explains where.
-It directs human spirit into certain directions, but it doesn’t tell that much about exact methods how to reach the goal.
+It directs human spirit into certain directions, but it doesn’t tell that much about exact methods of how to reach the goal.
 If the aspirant got crystal clear awareness of the destination, the object of his attention will determine the method itself.
 Therefore, you will hardly reach some island by foot.
-Under condition that you know where the island is, and that you got will to travel there, a trip by boat becomes self evident as a method.
+Under the condition that you know where the island is, and that you got will to travel there, a trip by boat becomes self-evident as a method.

 There are two diametrically opposite ways in which you can find Malkuth.
 The first one is to find a concrete thing that represents it.
 That way asks for directness and resoluteness.
 There is an issue of intrusion of other associations, as it is difficult to find something that represents only one thing.
 The other way is to analyze one thing and recognize in it all those aspects that correspond to Malkuth.
-Generally speaking, anything could be Malkuth, just because it is a thing, but nevertheless look deeper into the essence of idea that stands behind that thing and because of which it is what it is.
+Generally speaking, anything could be Malkuth, just because it is a thing, but nevertheless look deeper into the essence of the idea that stands behind that thing and because of which it is what it is.

 Let us take some other object.
 For instance, a brick.
 First analogy that comes to our mind is that bricks are used to build houses.
 It definitely represents Malkuth.
 By its shape, it could be represented as a double cube, demonstrating firmness and durability.